Dicer-Zz/EPI/README.md

 datasets: 2.1.0
 ```

-We recommend that you create a new Python environment and install the required packages manually.
-We also provide a list of all packages and their versions in ./package-list.txt for checking environment issues.
+We recommend that you create a new conda or python environment and install the required packages manually.
+We also provide a list of all packages and their versions in `./package-list.txt` for checking environment issues.

 ## Fine-tuning

-We provide a run script ./run.py that you can use by running the following command:
+We provide a run script `./run.py` that you can use by running the following command:

 ```sh
 python run.py \